 Clean Up Your Garden

-You were probably going to do this anyway, but if you do it correctly, you can prevent much of the carnage that cutworms will cause.
+You were probably going to do this anyway.
+However, if you do it well enough, you can prevent much of the carnage that cutworms will cause.

 The cutworms that over-winter in the unused compost pile will need to leave in the spring to find food.
 That means you aren’t putting so many cutworms back into your garden.